webvpro/Obsidian-CSRD-GIT/Compendiums/CSRD/en/Foci/Sees-Beyond.md

 ---
 aliases:
-- "Sees Beyond"
+  - Sees Beyond
 tags:
   - Compendium/CSRD/en/Foci
   - Focus/Category/Exploration
+title: Sees Beyond
+collection: Foci
+kind: Compendium
 ---
 ## Sees Beyond
 You have a psychic sense that allows you to see what others cannot.